-A proof-of-concept framework centered on plugins and seamless hot-reloading in C++.
+A proof-of-concept framework built around plugins and seamless hot-reloading in C++.
 Cross-platform thanks to SDL, including building to web using Emscripten.

 This was originally a pair of class projects.
 The framework for Game Engines & Implementation is the foundation that forms most of Sanable.
 It uses custom memory pools to track objects, allowing for cache-friendly update and render calls, as well as enabling the hot-reload feature.
 I used the Game Architecture project significantly less, but did reuse the asset management system.